Junggy/HAMMER-dataset/README.md

 we included rendered depth for each depth sensors (d435, l515, tof)such that one can evaluate each modality with absolute ground truth.
 For RGB sensor (polarization), we forwardly warped each depth sensor's depth into RGB such that one can train the network with different modalities as well as absolute ground truth.

 ## Monocular Depth Estimation
 We trained monocular depth estimation with two different setups.
-First use MonoDepth2 (https://github.com/nianticlabs/monodepth2) pipeline with without supervision to show negative impact of noisy sensor depth when it is used as ground truth which eventually performs worse on the challenging material compared to self-supervised training (Metric : RMSE in mm).
-And then we trained state of the art depth prediction network () with different depth sensors to show impact of noise on the state of the art depth prediction pipelines.
+First use MonoDepth2 (https://github.com/nianticlabs/monodepth2) architecture with without supervision to show negative impact of noisy sensor depth when it is used as ground truth which eventually performs worse on the challenging material compared to self-supervised training (Metric : RMSE in mm).

 ### Experiment on MonoDepth2